 Surface water runoff from the Site will discharge to the onsite ditches but will be restricted to greenfield rate (QBAR), which offers a betterment to existing conditions with uncontrolled runoff across all return periods.
 Green corridors have been provided along the reaches of the onsite ditches and proposed interception ditches, which accommodate required easements.

-Attenuation and water quality improvements (during operational phase) will be provided by a SuDS drainage strategy, including runoff from hardstanding and roofs passing through lined permeable paving before being attenuated in detention basins.
+Attenuation and water quality improvements (during the operational phase) will be provided by a SuDS drainage strategy, including runoff from hardstanding and roofs passing through lined permeable paving before being attenuated in detention basins.
 The outline nature of the drainage design should be seen as demonstrating what could be offered but not the limit of options available, with details to be secured by appropriately worded conditions.

-Fouls flows to discharge to the local public foul sewer network will. be to the north of the Site and may require a pumped connection.
+Fouls flows are to discharge to the local public foul sewer network north of the Site and may require a pumped connection.
+Adoptable foul drainage design is to be reviewed and approved by Severn Trent Water.

 The surface water and foul drainage strategy during the construction phase would need to be integrated into a Construction Environment Management Plan (CEMP).
 Details can be managed through a condition.

-Recommended Conditions
+Recommended Condition

 Flood risk and drainage can be conditioned through a suitably worded condition.
 It is proposed the following wording aligns with that recommended by the LLFA, Shropshire Council: